leotgo/unity-articles/new-features-faster/README.md

 }
 ```

-Even if our friend **Junior the Legendary Elite Programming Prodigy** decides to remove or rename the field speed, he still has to keep the public interface working.
+Even if our friend **Junior, the "Legendary Elite Programming Prodigy"** decides to remove or rename "Speed", he still has to keep the public interface working.
-UI components or other classes can now simply use the public interface without knowing about the implementation details,
-since `Speed` is guaranteed to be a `float`:
+UI components or other classes can now simply use the public interface without knowing about the implementation details, since `Speed` is guaranteed to be a `float`:

 ```csharp
 public class UISpeedometer : MonoBehaviour